 MG: Absolutely.
 Mrs. Watson from next door.
 She was my first client actually—I was 10.
 If I recall, it was a Melanie Grant x Clinique Bespoke Facial with a complimentary cup of tea included.
 With someone coming to me for a facial… I thought I was amazing!

-B: You’ve worked with some incredible models and celebrities, are there any that stand out as favourites?
+B: You’ve worked with some incredible models and celebrities, are there any that stand out as favorites?

-MG: It's quite impossible to have favourites.
+MG: It's quite impossible to have favorites.
 I'm so lucky to have such great clients—no matter their walk of life.

 B: Which skin issues do you see most often in your clinic?

 MG: Where do I begin!?
-We see everything—from pigmentation, adult acne and ageing skin through to rosacea, acne scarring and coarse skin texture.
+We see everything—from pigmentation, adult acne, and aging skin through to rosacea, acne scarring, and coarse skin texture.
 We also simply help maintain clear, healthy skin.
 I've always treated a lot of hyperpigmentation.
 While sun and environmental pigmentation has always been an issue for us in Australia, I'm now seeing a big rise in hormonal pigmentation.
 This type is really hard to treat, and is where having a holistic approach and great network really pays off for clients.